 A note about sugar, there are effective sugar substitutes, chemical sweeteners are not good for you and are best avoided, but there are natural sweeteners derived from plants.
 An example is Vegetable Glycerine which, while it can be extracted from many plants normally comes from the coconut palm.
 It is available at health stores in a liquid form and you use it as you would honey but it is sweeter.

 Stevia is another plant based natural sugar substitute, but it is purely a sugar.
 The vegetable glycerine has a raising agent added that will make cakes or other baked good rise.

-Diet That encourage the growth of yeast and should be avoided
+Diet that encourages the growth of yeast and should be avoided.

 Proteins: Meat products such as beef chicken or pork have added antibiotics and hormones and they should be avoided if you want to eat meat then eat free-range organic products.
 Smoked meats such as bacon, sausages and salami products such as pepperoni have added sugar and should be cut out of your diet.